 Food safety isn’t just for the kitchen.

 Keeping the front of your restaurant clean seems like a given, considering a dirty restaurant can scare off customers.
-And while presentation is important, you might not know how important having a clean front of house is when it comes to preventing cross-contamination.
+And while the presentation is important, you might not know how important having a clean front of the house is when it comes to preventing cross-contamination.

 Here are some best practices when it comes to keeping a clean and safe front-of-house.